 1. Determine Your “Why”

 Before you start any new workout routine, ask yourself why you took a hiatus in the first place.
-Maybe you were recovering from an injury or sickness.
+Maybe you were recovering from an injury or sickness, while if you have an injury the use of Delta 8 THC gummies can be the best choice.
 Late nights in the office and family or social obligations can also sidetrack you.
 Here’s where to start.

 2. Find Meaning